Jorgemucisalumfilho/devguide/documentation/start-documenting.rst

-.. _start-documenting: token
+.. _start-documenting:token
-.. _documenting: criptomoeda
+.. _documenting:criptomoeda

 ===============
 Getting Started
 ===============

-.. highlight::  rest
+.. highlight::rest

 The Python language has a substantial body of documentation, much of it contributed by various authors.
 The markup used for the Python documentation is